 This lifelike material creates a natural looking smile.

 Dental porcelain can be sculpted to closely replicate the look of natural tooth enamel, while providing desirable strength and resilience.
-Porcelain crowns are an excellent choice when recreating the form and function of a damaged tooth, because a crown basically replaces the entire external portion of the tooth down to the gum level.
+Porcelain dental crowns are an excellent choice when recreating the form and function of a damaged tooth, because a crown basically replaces the entire external portion of the tooth down to the gum level.
 Crowns are not limited to simply replacing the original tooth, but can be designed to create an even better esthetic appearance.

 Cosmetic Inlays and Onlays

 Inlays and onlays are indirect restorations that can be used to help an otherwise healthy tooth with a large filling.
 Inlays are placed within the grooves between the cusps (points) of a tooth, whereas onlays are placed within the grooves and over the cusp tips.
 Your AACD member dentist can help determine which restoration is better for you.
 Inlays and onlays can be used to replace old filings, and are more esthetically pleasing because they can be made to match a tooth’s natural color.
 Aside from improving a tooth’s appearance, inlays and onlays can strengthen the structure of a tooth because of their durability and longevity.

 Dental Crowns can be selected for necessity or cosmetic reasons.
 No matter what the case, the first step is to schedule an appointment with your AACD dental professional.
 The dentist will examine your teeth and in some cases will immediately see that a crown is the best option.
 In other situations where the problems aren’t so obvious, you may need to express your concerns and discuss your future smile goals so both you and your dentist have all the facts.